saghul/pythonz/README.rst

 Overview
 --------

-``pythonz`` is a program to automate the building and installation of Python in the users $HOME.
-This is a fork of the original project, `pythonbrew <https://github.com/utahta/pythonbrew>`_.
+``pythonz`` is a program to automate the building and installation of Python versions in the user's ``$HOME``.
+This is a fork of the original project, ``pythonbrew <https://github.com/utahta/pythonbrew>``_.

-The original project seems to be unmaintained, and it also has some extra features which I don't really need, so I made this for to make something a bit simpler that works for *me*.
+The original project seems to be unmaintained, and it also has some extra features which I don't really need, so I made this fork to make something a bit simpler that works for *me*.
 You may also find it useful.

 CPython, Stackless, PyPy and Jython are supported.